 Particularly, in the framework of this programme, the minimum number of different herds to be clinically examined in each epidemiological unit every month is fifteen (15).
 Herds are evenly distributed in each RU, in order to provide geographical coverage therein.
 At least twenty (20) animals are clinically examined within each herd, with the exception in certain islands where the number of animals in the herds is low and all animals are clinically examined therein.
 The number and results of clinical examinations are registered in an online application.
+Serological examinations include collection of four (4) blood samples per holding which are subjected to laboratory investigation and are sent to National Reference Laboratory (NRL).

 This programme is in force since 2017, referred to as the Four (4) Exotics Diseases/Transboundary Diseases (TADs), that is Lumpy Skin Disease (LSD), Foot and Mouth Disease (FMD), PPR and Sheep and Goat Pox (SGP).
-The technical part of the TADs programme continues to be implemented in full-scale and in its framework is SGP surveillance continued in our country.
-All procedures regarding the implementation of SGP active surveillance, that is legal framework, annual budget approval, personnel management, procurements, surveillance activities, data registration, awareness campaigns, etc, are implemented in the framework of the TADs programme.
+The technical part of the TADs programme continues to be implemented in full-scale and in its framework is SGP/PPR surveillance continued in our country.
+All procedures regarding the implementation of SGP/PPR active surveillance, that is legal framework, annual budget approval, personnel management, procurements, surveillance activities, data registration, awareness campaigns, etc, are implemented in the framework of the TADs programme.

-In the attached Annex, there are maps showing the geographical division of Greece in Regions and RUs, as well as the RUs where active surveillance for SGP is conducted (Maps 1 and 2).
+In the attached Annex, there are maps showing the geographical division of Greece in Regions and RUs, as well as the RUs where active surveillance for SGP/PPR is conducted (Maps 1 and 2).

-During the last years, outbreaks of the disease in neighboring Turkey resulted in enhanced preparedness among the Central Competent Authority (CCA) and the local Veterinary Authorities.
-In this framework, a number of Circulars (for example for the time period 2021-2022: No 340/51657/19.02.2021, No 550/81004/23.03.2021, No 714/111616/19.04.2021, No 1412/248260/14.09.021, 511/72338/17.03.2022, 714/111616/22.04.2022) were issued by the CCA indicating the necessity for intensification of surveillance activities in areas near our borders, as well as providing information and guidelines.
+In 2021, outbreaks of the disease in neighboring Turkey resulted in enhanced preparedness among the CCVA and the local Veterinary Authorities.
+In this framework, the Circular No 1450/262338/24.09.2021 was issued by the CCVA indicating the necessity for intensification of surveillance activities, as well as providing information and guidelines.
 Nevertheless, within the framework of the TADs Programme, since December 2019, two different tri-fold Brochures have neen distributed raising awareness and preparedness in livestock owners.

-Active surveillance for SGP is also being implemented in the framework of the THRACE Project, in the Regional Unit of Evros in the Region of Eastern Macedonia and Thrace.
+Active surveillance for SGP/PPR is also being implemented in the framework of the THRACE Project, in the Regional Unit of Evros in the Region of Eastern Macedonia and Thrace.
 The project is conducted under the aegis of EuFMD and FAO.

-Regarding passive surveillance, the last years, a total of 54 (2019-2021) samples from sheep and goats in flocks where clinical suspicion for the disease were tested negative with molecular techniques (PCR).
-Regarding surveillance data obtained from the beginning of the implementation of the TADs programme (01.11.2017 -31.12.2021), a total of 211.223 sheep and goats in 10.267 holdings have been clinically examined for SGP with negative results.
+Regarding passive surveillance, the last five (5) years, a total of 33 (2017-2021) samples from sheep and goats in flocks where clinical suspicion for the disease were tested negative with molecular techniques (PCR).

+Regarding surveillance data obtained from the beginning of the implementation of the TADs programme (01.11.2017 -31.12.2021), a total of 211.223 sheep and goats in 10.267 holdings have been clinically examined for SGP/PPR and 41.839 blood samples from animals in 10.267 holdings have been serologically tested with negative results.
-Clinical surveillance is also implemented in the framework of other activities as well, such as: a) in specific number of sheep and goats in the framework of national control and eradication programmes,

-- b) in all ovine and caprine animals before their movement, a procedure verified with the Animal Health Certificate issued by the Local Veterinary Authorities and accompanying animals throughout transport (national legislation), - c) in all ovine and caprine animals during their ante mortem clinical examinations in slaughterhouses, including subsequent post mortem carcass inspections, - d) in specific number of sheep and goats in the framework of the THRACE programme in the RU of Evros, along with serological surveillance as well.
+Clinical surveillance is also implemented in the framework of other activities as well, such as: a) in specific number of sheep and goats in the framework of national control and eradication programmes, b) in all ovine and caprine animals before their movement, a procedure verified with the Animal Health Certificate issued by the Local Veterinary Authorities and accompanying animals throughout transport (national legislation), c) in all ovine and caprine animals during their ante mortem clinical examinations in slaughterhouses, including subsequent post mortem carcass inspections, d) in specific number of sheep and goats in the framework of the THRACE programme in the RU of Evros, along with serological surveillance as well.